 Our work is made possible thanks to the following funders:

-Jennifer Ho is Ontario Nature’s Administrative Assistant.
+Jennifer Ho is Ontario Nature’s Program Funding Coordinator.
 Growing up in Hong Kong, her love of nature originated from watching David Attenborough’s documentaries.
 The wonders of the natural world have led her to pursue a bachelor’s and later a master’s degree in environmental science with a focus on biodiversity conservation.
 In her spare time, Jen enjoys baking and exploring the world of food photography.